Hepatitis A is usually spread when people ingest something that has been contaminated by the stool of an infected person.

 Hepatitis A is the most common cause of acute viral hepatitis.
 It is particularly common among children and young adults.
 Hepatitis A does not become chronic.
 That is, the infection does not last longer than 6 months.
 When people are exposed to the hepatitis A virus, their immune system produces antibodies that protect people from getting hepatitis A again (they are immune to the virus).

-In the United States in 2016 2,000 cases of hepatitis A were reported, and an estimated 4,000 cases of hepatitis A occurred (many cases are not recognized or not reported).
-This number of cases is a marked decrease compared with the number of cases during the years before the hepatitis A vaccine became available in 1995.
+In the United States in 2018, over 12,400 cases of hepatitis A were reported, and an estimated 24,900 cases of hepatitis A occurred (many cases are not recognized or not reported).
 Worldwide, an estimated 1.4 million cases of hepatitis A occur each year.

-Hepatitis A is usually spread when people ingest the virus after touching an object or consuming food or drinks that are contaminated by the stool of an infected person (called the fecal-oral route).
+Hepatitis A is usually spread when people ingest the virus after touching an object or consuming food or drinks that are contaminated by the stool of an infected person (called the fecal-oral route Fecal-oral transmission of parasites A parasite is an organism that lives on or inside another organism (the host) and benefits (for example, by getting nutrients) from the host at the host's expense.
+Although this definition actually... read more ).
 Spread usually occurs because of poor hygiene—for example, when an infected person prepares food with unwashed hands.
 Shellfish taken from waters where raw sewage drains are sometimes contaminated and can cause infection when they are eaten raw.

 Hepatitis A is sometimes spread in day care centers, where caregivers and children can come in contact with infected stool in diapers.